thelastoutpostworkshop/JC4827W543_AnimatedGIF_pins_driven/README.md

 # JC4827W543 Animated GIF (Pin Driven)

-This project plays GIFs from SD card based on the state of 3 GPIO pins on an ESP32-S3.
+This project plays GIFs from SD card based on the state of 3 GPIO pins on an ESP32-S3, with an optional startup GIF that plays once at boot.

 ## Pin To GIF Mapping